 October: Arnold Markley, associate professor of English, receives the 2007 Distinguished Teacher of the Year award.
 This recognition, voted exclusively by the students, is given to a faculty member for excellence in teaching.

-The Professional Grounds Management Society awards the 2007 Green Star Honor Award to Penn State Brandywine.
+The Professional Grounds Management Society awards the 2007 Green Star Honor Award to the campus.
 Charles Daly, head groundskeeper, receives the award at the Professional Grounds Management Society's 35th Annual Awards Banquet and Reception in Louisville, Ky.

-November: Penn State’s Board of Trustees approves Penn State Delaware County’s official name change to Penn State Brandywine.
+November: Penn State’s Board of Trustees approves Penn State Delaware County’s official name change to Penn State Brandywine (November 2, 2007).

 The Delaware County Chamber of Commerce selects Penn State Brandywine, which celebrated its 40th Anniversary, as a 2007 Education Milestone Award recipient.
 The award is presented annually to outstanding academic institutions that are celebrating educational milestones.